Brains of this World: Fish

 All about fish brains

-The phylogeny of fishes
+The phylogeny of fish

 All fish belong to the subphylum Vertebrata which for fish can be separated into the jawless fish (Infraphyla: Agnatha, which includes hagfish and lampreys and jawed fish, belonging to the jawed vertibrates (Infraphyla: Gnathostomata).